JoelineAlves/hair_manager/TEST.md

     - testers reported that the site was responsive on their devices.
 * be able to sign back into my account quickly.
     - all users confirmed they could sign back in quickly.
 Some users suggested the ability to reset their password, which would be implemented in future.
-* be able to search for campsite reviews.
+* be able to search for hairstyles.
-    - all testers were able to search for campsites based on their key words.
+    - all testers were able to search for hairstyles based on their key words.
-* be able to view my reviews in one place.
+* be able to view my hairstyles in one place.
     - the profile page was accurate for all testers.
+* be able to add my own hairstyles.
+    - testers confirmed they could add their hairstyles successfully.
-* be able to edit my own reviews.
+* be able to edit my own hairstyles.
-    - testers confirmed they could edit their reviews successfully.
+    - testers confirmed they could edit their hairstyles successfully.
-* be able to delete my own reviews.
+* be able to delete my own hairstyles.
-    - testers confirmed they could delete their own reviews and not those from others.
+    - testers confirmed they could delete their own hairstyles and not those from others.
-* know that my reviews are protected from other people editing or deleting them.
+* know that my hairstyles are protected from other people editing or deleting them.
-    - testers confirmed their reviews had not been deleted by others.
+    - testers confirmed their hairstyles had not been deleted by others.
 * be able to sign out of my account.
     - Testers confirmed they could sign out successfully.